 Click here to see the full chart

-WASHINGTON, DC – Numerous House Republicans participating in the energy protests voted against every attempt to increase clean alternative energy sources during this Congress, according to a new analysis by the Center for American Progress Action Fund.
-Their consistent opposition to wind, solar, geothermal, and other clean energy sources contrasts with their participation in the House Republicans’ protests in favor of offshore oil drilling in protected areas.
-These protests in the closed House chamber began on August 1, and House Republican Leaders announced that they will continue through August 22.
+WASHINGTON, DC – Representatives Marsha Blackburn and David Davis (R-TN) voted against every attempt to increase clean alternative energy sources during this Congress, according to a new analysis by the Center for American Progress Action Fund.
+Reps.
+Blackburn and Davis’s opposition to wind, solar, geothermal and other clean energy sources contrasts with their participation in the House Republicans protests in favor of offshore oil drilling in protected areas.
+These protests in the closed House chamber began on August 1st and House Republican Leaders announced that they will continue through August 22nd.

-“These House Republicans win the gold medal for wasted energy due to the hours they spent agitating for big oil’s ocean drilling agenda while opposing real clean energy solutions,” said Daniel J. Weiss of the Center for American Progress Action Fund.
-“Meanwhile, American families suffer from record gasoline and energy prices.”
+“Reps.
+Blackburn and Davis win the gold medal for wasted energy due to the hours they spent agitating for big oil’s ocean drilling agenda while opposing real clean energy solutions,” said Daniel J. Weiss of Center for American Progress Action Fund.
+“Meanwhile, Tennessee families suffer from record gasoline and energy prices.”

-· Three votes on closure of some tax breaks for big oil companies.
-The money would be invested in wind, solar, and geothermal energy, and in efficiency.
+- Three votes on closure of some tax breaks for big oil companies and invest the money in wind, solar, and geothermal energy, and in efficiency.

-· One vote to establish a renewable electricity standard that would require utilities to use wind, solar, and other renewables to supply 15 percent of their electricity by 2020.
+- One vote to establish a renewable electricity standard that would require utilities to use wind, solar and other renewables to supply 15% of their electricity by 2020.

-The average participant in the protests to urge drilling in protected coastal areas voted against clean renewable energy 95 percent of the time.
+The average participant in the protests to urge drilling in protected coastal areas voted against clean renewable energy 95% of the time.

-The United States has massive potential for wind, solar, and geothermal energy.
-The Department of Energy determined that wind energy has the potential to provide 20 percent of all U.S. electricity needs by 2030.
-Scientists found that the solar energy hitting an area of 100 square miles in the Southwest is enough to supply the entire United States with all its electricity needs via 10 percent efficient photovoltaic cells.
+The United States has massive potential for wind, solar and geothermal energy.
+The Department of Energy determined that wind energy has the potential to provide 20% of all US electricity needs by 2030.
+Scientists found that the solar energy hitting an area of 100 square miles in the Southwest is enough to supply the entire United States with all its electricity needs via 10% efficient photovoltaic cells.
 Domestic resources of geothermal energy have the capacity to fully meet energy demands for a period of 30,000 years.

 “Renowned oil man T. Boone Pickens is promoting wind power as a clean alternative to oil,” continued Weiss.
 “He has said ‘This is one emergency we can’t drill our way out of.
 But if we create a new renewable energy network, we can break our addiction to foreign oil.’”

-“Yet conservatives continue their devotion to big oil’s demands for more of our coastal waters while opposing common-sense clean energy solutions that can quickly provide energy.”
+“Yet Reps.
+Blackburn and Davis continue their devotion to big oil’s demands for more of our coastal waters while opposing common sense clean energy solutions that can quickly provide energy.”